input-output-hk/marlowe-cardano/marlowe-cli/doc/run-initialize.md

     Available options:
       --testnet-magic INTEGER  Network magic, or omit for mainnet.
+      --socket-path SOCKET_FILE
+                               Location of the cardano-node socket file.
       --stake-address ADDRESS  Stake address, if any.
       --roles-currency CURRENCY_SYMBOL
                                The currency symbol for roles, if any.